rmiesen/pdx-devopsdays-2017/Day2/01-antifragility_and_devops_getting_closer_to_hydra_and_high_heals.md

  * Book on Antifragility: "Antifragile" by Nassim Nicholas Taleb.
  * Make change less risky:
    - Make Change easy.
-   - **FINISH**

 ## Asymmetry is key
  * Definition:
    - Anything that has more upside than downside from random events / shocks is antifragile.
    - The opposite is fragile.
- * To discover whether a system is fragile or antifragile, you must a system with one variable's worth of imput to see if adjusting it up or down causes it to become fragile.
+ * To discover whether a system is fragile or antifragile, you must alter a system with one variable's worth of imput to see if adjusting it up or down causes it to become fragile.
    - Example of a variables:
      + Number of deployments per month.
      + Number of tasks coordinated in a project.